mitsu1210/essbaseworkshop/Lab300/LabGuide300.md

 ### Step 1: Establish connection from MySQL to Oracle Integration Cloud

-Before moving forward, if you have been provided a wallet file, a username, and password to an ADW or ATP, please save this information and continue to the next step.
+Before moving forward, if you have been provided a wallet file, a username, and password to an ADW or ATP, please keep this information handy and continue to the next step.
 Otherwise, read the step below:

-If you have not been provided a username, password, and wallet file, please follow the lab guide (Part 1 and Part 2) here [link](https://github.com/oracle/learning-library/blob/master/workshops/erp-adw-oac/LabGuide100ProvisionAnADWDatabase.md).
+If you do not have this information, please follow the lab guide (Part 1 and Part 2) here [link](https://github.com/oracle/learning-library/blob/master/workshops/erp-adw-oac/LabGuide100ProvisionAnADWDatabase.md).
 Once you complete making an ADW or ATP instance, please download the Wallet file from the console.
+[More info](https://docs.oracle.com/en/cloud/paas/autonomous-data-warehouse-cloud/user/connect-download-wallet.html#GUID-B06202D2-0597-41AA-9481-3B174F75D4B1)

 Here, we will establish a connection between our MySQL Database and Oracle Integration Cloud.
 An Oracle Integration Cloud instance will be provided to you.
-Follow instructions from [here](https://docs.cloud.oracle.com/en-us/iaas/integration/doc/creating-oracle-integration-instance.html) if you need to create one.
+If you do not have an Oracle Integration Cloud instance, follow instructions from [here](https://docs.cloud.oracle.com/en-us/iaas/integration/doc/creating-oracle-integration-instance.html) and create one.
 In the Oracle Integration Cloud home page, click on the Menu icon in the top left and click on Integration.

 ![](./images/1.png "")